fra-yer/Earthquake-Monitor/README.md

 - epicenter coordinates
 - depth
 - local and UTC timestamps
+- distance from a configured reference point
+- country and territory of epicenter
+- nearest city (population >25000) to epicenter (can be "none" for very remote places or offshore points)
 - Flinn-Engdahl region and region number
 - nearest tectonic boundary and distance to it
-- distance from a configured reference point
+- distance from the epicenter to the nearest tectonic boundary
 - bearing from the reference point (map-intuitive and geodetically correct shortest path on great circle)
 - relative location such as `42.3 km SW of reference point`
-- country and territory of epicenter
-- nearest city (population >25000) to epicenter (can be "none" for very remote places or offshore points)
 - whether the epicenter is on land or offshore
 - tsunami potential (for offshore epicenters)